Reviews You Can Rely On

 Suunto continues to impress with its great design and build quality.

 We appreciate that Apple went against the grain, creating a unique design.
-The rectangular shape of the Apple Watch Ultra 2 may not be for everyone, but was a favorite of our team.
+The rectangular shape of the Apple Watch Ultra 2 may not be for everyone, but it was a favorite of our team.
 The titanium bezel and ceramic back feel both rugged and premium.
 The always-on display is vibrant and easy to read under any sun conditions.
 The standard watch face is awesome-looking, and the adjustable red mode is perfect for a night under the stars.
 We hope other brands start incorporating this level of detail and precision into their units.
 The Suunto Race also has an excellent AMOLED screen similar to Apple's OLED display.
 For those who want the brightest displays, we'd recommend these two models.

 The Garmin Forerunner 165 has an impressive touchscreen that works in situations where most would fail.